Welcome to the next installment of the How I Met My Girlfriend Series. Links to all HIMMGF posts here.

 As I’ve mentioned before, Jas and I haven’t really had any issues or anxieties about hand-holding in public.
 But being here, surrounded by love and hope and understanding, I realized that any more than hand-holding was a tad outside my realm of comfort because of those fears many same-sex couples are likely familiar with.
 It was precisely this absence of fear at Pride that made itself visible to me.

 The human brain can be so sly sometimes, tricking you into thinking you have no fear.
 Maybe I believed that Jas could take every fear away from me, but now I know that love doesn’t work like that exactly.
 She gives me security, not fearlessness.
-Letting myself dive into us, though, that’s the scariest things I’ve ever done.
+Letting myself dive into us, though, that’s the scariest thing I’ve ever done.
 And one that I’m most proud of.
 We sat on haystacks, drinking water and listening to live music.
 We took some of my favorite pictures of us on my Instax film camera, and it felt nice to kiss her, publicly, with no fear at all.

 After having memorized the performer list, Jas and I went into the tent and wormed our way toward the front, knowing Jo and Bradley of S Club 7 were up next.
 Now, for all my American readers and others unfamiliar with S Club 7, let me explain how I understand it:

 Basically, we have a singing group of 7 people, at least 3 of which are pretty useless.
 They were super popular with kids in the 2000s.
 They have their own movies??
 Maybe a TV show too?
-I think they’re popular in the same way that people in their late teens-to-mid-20s today will always remember the entire High School Musical soundtracks.
+I think they’re popular in the same way that people in their 20s today will always remember the entire High School Musical soundtracks.

 Anyway, Jas LOVED S Club 7.
 One year, for Children in Need (Or was it Red Nose Day?
 Or are these the same thing?) they did a reunion performance and Jas insisted we watch it together.
 So at this point, I’d memorized a good handful of their songs (including but not limited to: S Club Party, Bring It All Back, and Reach) and had been pretty pumped myself to see them perform.

 We were not disappointed!!
 Their set was an absolute blast of joy.
 Literally everyone there knew all the words, and this was my first time in a sweaty crowd of people singing and dancing with the performers.
 The pure joy of it all had my heart racing.
 After getting pumped up with some of their classic bops, they slowed the show down and said we should “grab someone special” to dance with for the next one, which was “Never Had A Dream Come True.”
-What came next was an unexpected wild ride.

 Jas turned to me, placing her arms on my shoulders and clasping her hands behind my neck.
 The notes of the song barely began to settle in before I saw Jas’ eyes glisten with unshed tears.